-SCOR monitors the legal and regulatory developments which could have an impact on the Group and its entities, ensuring in particular that it takes an active position vis-à-vis the requirements to which it is exposed or could be exposed in the different jurisdictions where it operates and that it prepares in due time for their implementation.
+SCOR monitors the legal and regulatory developments which could have an impact on the Group and its entities, ensuring that it takes an active position regarding the requirements to which it is exposed or could be exposed in the different jurisdictions where it operates and that it prepares in due time for their implementation.

-In particular, developments in prudential regulations (such as Solvency II, ComFrame or systemic risk regulations) are monitored at Group level by the Prudential and Regulatory Affairs department.
+Developments in existing or emerging prudential regulations (such as Solvency II, ComFrame or systemic risk regulations) are monitored at Group level by the Prudential and Regulatory Affairs department.
 Regulations relating to corporate law and business compliance are monitored by the General Secretariat and, within it, the Legal department.

-C.7.2.2.
+C.7.1.4.
 DOWNGRADE RISK